hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 * `planta-millingunit`
 * `plantb`

 A generic sink is generated for each end node of the hierarchy.
-Using it will always create a new object, the creation timestamp is appended to the object key.
+Using it will always create a new object, the creation timestamp and the job id of the execution are appended to the object key.
 Vice-versa object keys are expected to have such a suffix to be available as sources via the adapter.

 For the example adapter hierarchy e.g. the following objects would be available as source:
-* in bucket `planta-picklingunit` an object with key `Influx/Anomalies_2023-02-14T12:19:38+00:00`
+* in bucket `planta-picklingunit` an object with key `Influx/Anomalies_2023-02-14T12:19:38+00:00_94726ca0-9b4d-4b72-97be-d3ef085e16fa`
-* in bucket `plantb` an object with key `PicklingUnit/Influx/Anomalies_2023-02-14T12:19:38+00:00`
+* in bucket `plantb` an object with key `PicklingUnit/Influx/Anomalies_2023-02-14T12:19:38+00:00_94726ca0-9b4d-4b72-97be-d3ef085e16fa`

 ### Configuring the runtime